 With the promulgation of the PNRA Ordinance in January 2001, the PNRA was established as an independent nuclear regulatory body for regulation of nuclear safety and radiation protection in Pakistan.
 The PNRA Ordinance empowers it to devise, adopt, make and enforce regulations for the protection of workers, public and the environment against the harmful effects of ionizing radiations.

-The PNRA has an elaborate licensing process that includes the following steps stipulated in Regulations for Licensing of Nuclear Installations in Pakistan-PAK/909 (Rev. 1):
+PNRA has an elaborate licensing process that includes the following steps as per its Regulations for Licensing of Nuclear Installations in Pakistan-PAK/909 (Rev. 1):

 Permission for commissioning;

 Permission to introduce nuclear material into the installation;

 License for decommissioning of a nuclear installation or closure of a waste repository;